Take off on space shuttle Mahindra – Gadget

 The Mahindra XUV700 is a 7-seater SUV that is almost as adventurous as a trip into space, writes SHERYL GOLDSTUCK.

-The Mahindra XUV700 is like a robot crane of vehicles: it can handle city commutes, highway cruises, and even some light off-roading with its impressive ground clearance.
+The 7-seater Mahindra XUV700 AX7 is like a robot crane of vehicles: it can handle city commutes, highway cruises, and even some light off-roading with its impressive ground clearance.

 The XUV700 has got plenty of legroom in all three rows, making those long journeys into space, a comfortable ride for everyone.
 The cabin has a swanky, modern design with a large touchscreen infotainment system that looks like it belongs in a spaceship (perfect for keeping the backseat brigade entertained).